Piping Calculators

 Satisfied Users of PipingOffice? - Most

-customer comments have been positive.
+custimer comments have been positive.
 There have not

 been any requests for refund.
 Here are comments from

-is really amazing!"; "Thanks for your quick
+work it is really amazing!"; "Thanks for your

-response.
+quick response.
 Once again I am a massive fan of your

 software."; "I am very impressed with the